tylerneylon/math/raneys_lemmas/raneys_lemmas.md

 # Real sequences

-We start with a general guarantee that
+In a moment we'll prove a general guarantee that
 $\sum x_i > 0 \Rightarrow \sigma(x) \ge 1$.
 In the context of a sequence $x$, it will be useful to write $s_i$ to denote the